 YCEO Data Topics

-The University of York and City of York Council are undertaking a research project to look into the feasibility of establishing a unique City Environment Observatory (YCEO) to further our understanding of how health, wellbeing and economic issues are linked to the quality of the environment.
+The University of York and City of York Council have established a unique City Environment Observatory (YCEO) to further our understanding of how health, well-being and economic issues are linked to the quality of the environment.

 One Planet York